General information

 Costs for travelling to and from the institutes

 Costs for travelling to and from the host institutions will be reimbursed on the basis of an economic class airplane ticket or first class train ticket.
-Travel by car will be reimbursed on the basis of a first class train ticket.
 No moving expenses are allocated.
-The limit is 500 euro per trip (2 trips for the 12 months scheme, 3 trips for a 2x12 months scheme).
+The limit is 500 euros per trip (2 trips can be planned).

 Participation in scientific conferences

-The Fellow is encouraged to attend and to submit papers to scientific conferences during his or her fellowship.
-ERCIM-EEIG will cover registration costs and travelling expenses up to a maximum sum calculated at a rate of 100 Euro per month under the condition that the fellow has an accepted paper at the conference.
+Fellows are encouraged to attend and to submit papers to scientific conferences during his or her fellowship.
+ERCIM-EEIG will cover registration costs and travelling expenses up to a maximum sum calculated at a rate of 100 euros per month under the condition that the fellow has an accepted paper at the conference.
+This additional allowance can also be used for covering processing fees for Open Access journals.

 Why to apply for an ERCIM Fellowship?